0x20/hackerspace-blueprint/pact/README.md

 **Personal**
  - You have full control over what happens to the project.
- - If somebody breaks something, he has to fully reïmburse your loss.
  - The property of the project is considered personal property and 2.1 applies to it.
+ - You decide what happens to the end-result of the project

  **Space**
  - Decisions goes through the [Flow](../order/flow.md)
- -
+ - The property of the project is considered space property and 2.2 applies to it.
  - The Group decides what happens to the end-result of the project

-## 2 Property
+## 2 Property and tools

 ### 2.1 Personal Property

 Only members are allowed to have personal property in the space.
-You of the space get one box where you can leave your stuff.
+You get one box where you can leave your stuff.
 If you need more space for your projects, bring it up in a group meeting.

+If you break personal property of another member, you have to fully reïmburse the member's losses.

-All personal property, including tools and machines, that is not in a members box has to be labeled.
+All personal property that is not in a members box has to be labeled (including tools and machines).

 ### 2.2 Space Property